avraham-bernstein/avraham-bernstein.github.io/index.md

 5) Wars against Hamas and Iranian Islamofascist barbarians

 <p>
-<details markdown="1"><summary>6) Current massive desecration of [Hashem's]( https://www.myjewishlearning.com/article/hashem/ ) name</summary>
+<details markdown="1"><summary>6) Current massive public desecration of [Hashem's]( https://www.myjewishlearning.com/article/hashem/ ) name:</summary>

 a.
 The Oct.
-7 ["rave" dancers undulated under a statue of Budda]( https://www.catholicsforisrael.com/images/stories/nova_buddha.webp ) while the majority of believing Jews [danced in front of Torah scrolls on the night of _Simchat Torah_]( https://www.jpost.com/opinion/article-825795 ).
-They were engaged in the cardinal sin of idolatry exactly like those who danced in front of the [Golden Calf]( https://www.jewishvirtuallibrary.org/golden-calf ) about 3400 years ago, who _HaShem_ ordered to be killed on account of their offense.
+7 ["rave" dancers undulated under a statue of Budda]( https://www.catholicsforisrael.com/images/stories/nova_buddha.webp ) while the majority of believing Jews [danced in front of Torah scrolls on the night of _Simchat Torah_]( https://www.jpost.com/opinion/article-825795 ):

+* They were engaged in the cardinal sin of idolatry exactly like those who danced in front of the [Golden Calf]( https://www.jewishvirtuallibrary.org/golden-calf ) about 3400 years ago, who _HaShem_ ordered to be killed on account of their offense.
 I feel that nearly all of the dancers were aware of the gravity of their offense, but they had a tenuous connection to the "quaint" beliefs of Judaism.
 Their apologists claim that no reasonable person believes in idols anymore, and that they just wanted to have some "fun".
-On the other hand, when the Hamas barbarians murdered hundreds of them in the morning, many were heard screaming _Shema Yisrael_ which is what traditional Jews have said since time immemorial when they die.
+* On the other hand, when the Hamas barbarians murdered hundreds of them in the morning, many were heard screaming _Shema Yisrael_ which is what traditional Jews have said since time immemorial when they die.

 b.
-[Hareidi]( https://www.myjewishlearning.com/article/haredim-charedim/ ) draft evasion during an existential war: Their behavior is indefensible.
+The [Hareidi]( https://www.myjewishlearning.com/article/haredim-charedim/ ) theological advocacy of draft evasion during our existential war against the Hamas Islamofascist barbarians:

+* Their behavior is indefensible.
 Their excuses are nonsensical.
-They argue about the danger of secularization if they were to join the IDF, yet almost half of the IDF's ground forces are religious Zionists, who are on the front lines and who volunteer for the most dangerous tasks in this war because they inherently understand the theological significance of what we are fighting for.
-The _hareidim_ have not yet fully theologically accepted the establishment of the secular State of Israel, therefore many would prefer to live in the Diaspora.
-However 90 years ago the Nazi fascists, and now the current worldwide support of the the Islamofascists, are forcing most Jews to make _Aliyah_.
-The _hareidim_ are incapable of publicly admitting and praising _HaShem's_ miracles that make it possible for us to live and to thrive in _Eretz Yisrael_.
+They argue about the danger of secularization if they were to join the IDF, yet almost half of the IDF's ground forces are religious Zionists, who are on the front lines, and who volunteer for the most dangerous missions in this war because they inherently understand the theological significance for which we are fighting.
+* The _hareidim_ have not yet fully theologically accepted the establishment of the secular State of Israel, therefore many would prefer to live in the Diaspora which is a fundamental denial of the core belief in Judaism (according to [Ramban's]( https://www.myjewishlearning.com/article/nahmanides-ramban/ ) commentary on the first verse of the _Torah_).
+However 90 years ago the Nazi fascists, and now the current worldwide support of the the Islamofascists, are forcing most Jews to seriously consider _Aliyah_.
+* The _hareidim_ are incapable of publicly admitting and praising _HaShem's_ miracles that make it possible for us to live and to thrive in _Eretz Yisrael_.
 They refuse to acknowledge the recent miraculous victory over Iran, nor the miraculous victory over the Arab armies in 1967, nor how land is blooming after 2000 years of desolation.
+This grave sin is referred to as lack of _HaKaret HaTov_ (English: thanks).
+* And just this month (July 2025) the _hareidi_ leadership has achieved a new nadir.
+In the _Knesset_ (English: parliament) they are preventing the expulsion an Arab _MK_ (English: member of _Knesset_), _Ayman Odeh_, who has publicly praised the Hamas barbarians, who inflicted the largest massacre of Jews since the _Sho'ah_ (English: the Nazi Holocaust).
+The difference between the _hareidim_ and the crazy marginal [Neturia Karta]( https://en.wikipedia.org/wiki/Neturei_Karta ) sect, who publicly support the Iranian denial of the _Sho'ah_, has become microscopic.
-I pray that _HaShem_ will publicly shame the leaders of the _hareidi_ community.
+* I pray that _HaShem_ will publicly shame the leaders of the _hareidi_ community.

 c.
-So-called "pride" "LGBTQ+" marches in the streets of _Yerushalayim_: About 3400 years ago, _Hashem_ revealed the _Torah_ to the Jewish People at Mount Sinai 7 weeks after _HaShem_ miraculously liberated them from hundreds of years of Egyptian bondage.
+So-called "pride" "LGBTQ+" marches in the streets of _Yerushalayim_:

+* About 3400 years ago, _Hashem_ revealed the _Torah_ to the Jewish People at Mount Sinai 7 weeks after _HaShem_ miraculously liberated them from hundreds of years of Egyptian bondage.
 The revelation was an extraordinary event. _Hashem_ instructed the Jews to uphold a new ethical legal system that reflected that Man was created in the image of God.
 It was a radical revolutionary concept for the ancient world that still required thousands of years for Man, at least in the Western world, to subsequently digest.
-Among other things, the _Torah_ forbids deviant sexual behavior, i.e. adultery, incest, beastiality, and __homosexuality__ - see [Lev.
+* Among other things, the _Torah_ forbids deviant sexual behavior, i.e. adultery, incest, beastiality, and __homosexuality__ - see [Lev.
 18:1-30]( https://mechon-mamre.org/p/pt/pt0318.htm ) which is read during the _Yom Kippur_ service in order to emphasize the fundamental depravity of these offenses.
 People who proudly display such deviancy, even the few who have _bona fide_ psychological or physical urges, are spitting in _HaShem's_ face - regardless of the current fad of political correctness.
-Unfortunately in the State of Israel, in the name of "freedom of expression", the so-called "legal system" encourages such behavior even though it is reprehensible to the vast majority of the population.
+* Unfortunately in the State of Israel, in the name of "freedom of expression", the so-called "legal system" encourages such behavior even though it is reprehensible to the vast majority of the population.
 These so-called "judges" would never allow anyone to publicly defecate on the Israeli flag on Independence Day, but they have no qualms allowing someone to defecate on the _Torah_.
 </details>

 <p>